Initially approved: November 21, 2011

 “University Group” is an administrative or academic unit within the University, staffed by state employees acting within the scope of their employment.
 A University Group also may be considered an “affiliated group.”

-“Non-University Group” is a group other than a University Group or Recognized Student Group that is a legally separate entity from the University, even though some of the members or participants may be University personnel, alumni, or students.
+“Non-University Group” is a group other than a University Group or Recognized Student Organization that is a legally separate entity from the University, even though some of the members or participants may be University personnel, alumni, or students.
 A Non-University Group also may be a single individual.

 “Commercial Solicitation” means:

-Any proposal to sell, solicitation of an offer to buy, or dissemination of information
+A. Any proposal to sell, solicitation of an offer to buy, or dissemination of information

 for the purpose of facilitating the sale of goods or services; or

-Any activity which attempts to raise funds, whether through sale of goods and services
+B. Any activity which attempts to raise funds, whether through sale of goods and services

 or donations, for any entity that is not a charitable organization, including a Recognized

-Student Group; or
+Student Organization; or

 C. The dissemination or collection of surveys for a commercial purpose.